rackerlabs/support-how-to/content/managed-operations/deploy-to-sitecore-cloud-using-ftp.md

 To set up your deploy, you need the following:

-- An FTP client (for example, FileZilla or Cyberduck).
+- An FTP client (for example, [FileZilla](https://filezilla-project.org/) or [Cyberduck](https://cyberduck.io/?l=en)).

-### Set deployment credentials and find FTP hostname
+### Set deployment credentials and deploy application files

 You can deploy using FTP or FTPS protocol.
 To access the file system of your Webapp, you need to set deployment credentials and copy your FTP hostname.
-These will be used by the FTP client.
+These credentials and the FTP hostname allow you to deploy your application files.

 1. Sign in to the [Azure portal](https://portal.azure.com/).
 For information on where to find your credentials to log in to the Azure portal see [Sitecore Cloud portals and account management](/how-to/sitecore-cloud-portals-and-account-management/).